forestryio/website/site/content/resources/blog/yieldmo-ranked-top-10.md

 ---
+title: Yieldmo Ranked in the Top 10% of Fastest Growing North American Companies on Deloitte’s 2017 Technology Fast 500™
 layout: blog
-title:
-  Yieldmo Ranked in the Top 10% of Fastest Growing North American Companies on Deloitte’s 2017 Technology Fast 500™
-date: 2017-11-13
+category: updates
 images:
 - au-deloitte-logo-black.jpg
-category: updates
-author: 'Mike Yavonditte, Founder and CEO'
+author: Mike Yavonditte, Founder and CEO
 weight: 1
+date: Invalid date
 blurb: Yieldmo ranked number 45 on Deloitte’s Technology Fast 500™, the 500 fastest growing technology, media, telecommunications, life sciences and energy tech companies in North America.
-Yieldmo grew 3,657% between 2013 and 2016.
+Yieldmo grew 3,657%...
-draft: false

 ---
 Yieldmo ranked number 45 on Deloitte’s Technology Fast 500™, the 500 fastest growing technology, media, telecommunications, life sciences and energy tech companies in North America.
 Yieldmo grew **3,657%** between 2013 and 2016.

 Yieldmo’s Founder and Chief Executive Officer, Michael Yavonditte credits this extraordinary growth to Yieldmo’s highly-engaging, customer-centric approach to advertising.
 Driven by the world’s only engagement analytics system, Yieldmo delivers its customers deep insights derived from proprietary, user-preferred ad formats.
 Yieldmo analyzes more than 250 billion data points each month to reveal the truth behind advertisers’ campaign performance.